pedritomelenas/Algebra-II/Grupos/absalg-new/README.md

 - We have introduced a new parameter `check_well_defined` to avoid testing if a function is well defined when we know (for sure) that it is so...

+## GroupAction

+- We introduced group actions with orbits and stabilizers

 ## ToDo

 - Optimize test for normality